trashcan08/trashcan08/README.md

 ## Hi there 👋

 Hellooooooo!!
 I'm trashcan08.
+I enjoy sending Kerbals to the mun :D \
+My favourite piece is Mr Jums from Three Brass Cats by Chris Hazell! \
-I enjoy sending Kerbals to the mun :D I play the trumpet and the euphonium :)
+I play the trumpet and the euphonium :)

 RAAAAAAAAAAAAHHH \